Welcome to the Richland Area Chamber!

 Chamber Building History

 The Richland Area Chamber of Commerce building was built in 1890 to serve as the home and medical office for Dr. James Woods Craig, a staunch Republican who was active in the United Presbyterian Church and Ancient Free and Accepted Masons.
 The home was built on a sandstone foundation with hand made bricks.
 Another little known fact is the home was designed by prominent Cleveland architect, Levi Scofield, who also crafted the Ohio State Reformatory which opened in 1896.

 Craig had purchased the property from Hattie A. Booth in 1885 for $15,000.
 At that time, the site was on the edge of town, with Weldon Avenue being the city limit.

 Built in the same time frame as Oak Hill Cottage and the historic sandstone home on Sturges Ave. just south of Park Avenue West, the Chamber building combines both Victorian and Queen Anne architecture:

-The Chamber began a search for new headquarters in November 1974 and, in May 1977, the current property at 55 North Mulberry Street, Mansfield, OH was purchased.
+The Chamber began a search for new headquarters in November 1974 and, in May 1977, the current property (described above) at 55 North Mulberry Street, Mansfield, OH was purchased.
 Renovation was completed in 1978.

 The Chamber building stands today as a symbol of our organization’s heritage, portraying the same strength, stability and integrity that our Chamber of Commerce has stood for since August 22, 1899.